ais1209/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+*Imputation strategy*.
 The imputation of the missing data is done by replacing the missing values for the number of steps with the mean for that 5-minute interval across all days, since it is already available.
 Data set *myData* is created, equal to the original dataset but with the missing data filled in.

 ```r
 locateMissing <- which(is.na(rawData$steps))